Partners is the name of our weekly newsletter.

 You can pick up a paper copy of Partners at any of our Churches, and it will give you all the information you need for the coming week.
 Alternatively you can download a copy of this weeks edition here.

 Download last week’s edition of Partners

 Live the Mission (Diocese of Winchester newsletter)

-If you have an article or information that you would like to have included in Partners please e-mail it to Gail and Marie at email@example.com specifiying the dates that you would like it to appear.
+If you have an article or information that you would like to have included in Partners please e-mail it to Fiona or Gail at email@example.com specifiying the dates that you would like it to appear.

 Please ensure that all articles are sent to the church office by 9am on the Thursday before publication.